pyrsmk/ClassIE/README.markdown

         // some polyfills
     }

-For browsers other than IE, the `IE` variable will return `undefined`.
+For browsers other than IE, `IE` variable will return `-1`.

 CSS
 ---

-Internet Explorer version is also accessible with CSS classes since ClassIE adds the current IE browser version to the `html` markup as: `<html class="ie8">`.
+Internet Explorer version is also accessible with CSS classes since ClassIE adds the current IE browser version to the `html` markup like: `<html class="ie8">`.

 Then, using ClassIE with your stylesheets is pretty simple: